hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 ```

-It indicates issue from the _frontend_ service instance in Online Boutique application.
-You can check further the service trace page to figure out the root cause for this issue.
+It indicates an issue from the _frontend_ service instance in Online Boutique application.
+You can check the service trace page further to figure out the root cause of this issue.

 ## Conclusion

-This blog post discussed the challenges in hybrid cloud monitoring and described the process of setting up Apache SkyWalking as a _self-hosted_ APM tool for application performance monitoring across hybrid cloud environment.
+This blog post discussed the challenges in hybrid cloud monitoring and described the process of setting up Apache SkyWalking as a _self-hosted_ APM tool for application performance monitoring across a hybrid cloud environment.
 Instead of taking the manual instrumentation mechanism to rebuild the application with various agents to collect and send the application metrics, we used an auto instrumentation approach with service mesh in the setup.
 This Envoy Access Log Service (ALS) based approach did not require any change to the deployed applications and the setup process showed that it was very easy to configure it for hybrid cloud monitoring.
-This integration solution can be extremely important for monitoring and visualizing application that consists of many microservices running across hybrid cloud environments.
+This integration solution can be extremely important for monitoring and visualizing an application that consists of many microservices running across hybrid cloud environments.